 Day By Day on the Ausangate Trail

-Finally, on Day 5 you return to Tinki, where it all began.
-From here, you say goodbye to the majestic Ausangate mountain as you travel back to Cusco by car.
+Today you return to Tinki, where it all began.
+From here, you say goodbye to the majestic Ausangate Mountain as you travel back to Cusco by car.
 You might want to factor in a couple of days in the city to rest before continuing your explorations around Peru.

-How Does Ausangate Compare to Other Alternative Treks?
+How Does Ausangate Compare to Other Cusco Treks?

 Speak with one of our Trek Experts about booking your trek today.